 Most importantly we are fully bonded (ATOL & TTA) and provide full financial security and assistance should any part of your holiday not happen entirely to plan.
 If you were to assemble your holiday yourself you would not have this sort of protection nor would you be able to benefit from many of our special rates.

 Explore famous sights and lesser-known villages, escape from busy resorts and experience the freedom of the road on one of our Fly Drive Holidays.
 Discover the hidden wonders of Greece's northwest frontier - Enticing Epirus will see you visiting Meteora, the picturesque town of Ioannina, mountains and a National Park; Treasures of the Peloponnese gives you the opportunity to enjoy the beauty of the this area, including the world famous Corinth Canal, Epidavrus and Nafplion.
 On the Classical fly drive you can discover world-renowned ancient sites.
-Crete, the largest island in Greece is more like a mini country; packed with history, sites of ancient civilisations and fantastic scenery a fly drive here may whet your appetite for a longer holiday in the future.
+Crete, the largest island in Greece, is like a mini country; packed with history, sites of ancient civilisations and fantastic scenery a fly drive here may whet your appetite for a longer holiday in the future.

-We can tailor make a fly drive itinerary for you, if you wish to have a more leisurely exploration of Greece, or you wish to include different sights then we can put together a bespoke itinerary for you.
+If you wish to have a more leisurely exploration of Greece, or you wish to include different sights then we can put together a bespoke itinerary for you.